FRRouting/frr/doc/user/ospf_fundamentals.rst

 *LSAs*
-  At the heart of @acronym{OSPF} are @acronym{LSA,Link State Advertisement} messages.
-Despite the name, some @acronym{LSA}s do not, strictly speaking, describe link-state information.
-Common
-  @acronym{LSA}s describe information such as:
+  At the heart of :abbr:`OSPF` are :abbr:`LSA (Link State Advertisement)` messages.
+Despite the name, some :abbr:`LSA`s do not, strictly speaking, describe link-state information.
+Common :abbr:`LSA`s describe information such as:

 **